ninoNinkovic/LiveStamps/README.md

   4. Copy this repo to the folder.
 ```

 ## USAGE:

-Just hit a key combo, or select a stamp from the context menu!
+Just hit a key combo, or select a stamp from the context menu...
 Thats it!

-Each "livestamp" is handled by regex for auto updating, and can also ouput it's raw value which is static.
+Each "livestamp" is handled by regex and will automatically update every time the document is saved.
+Stamps can also ouput thier raw value which is static.
 Useful for things like the current filename, path, parent folder or time, etc.

 ####Defaults key combos are:

 ```
   super + alt + letter -> inject the stamp
   ctrl  + alt + letter -> inject the stamp's raw value
 ```

 You can see all the default stamps by right clicking and exploring the LiveStamps context menu.

 ## Creating Custom Stamps:

 Live stamps are defined within the *LiveStamps.sublime-settings* file in JSON format.
 The best way to learn is by browsing/modifying the default stamp examples, but here are the details if you really want to get into it 8)